vuejs/test-utils-docs/guides/README.md

 ## Adding a new todo

-The next feature we will be adding is for the uesr to be able to create a new todo.
-To do so, we will have a `<form>` element with a `<input>` for the user to type some text.
+The next feature we will be adding is for the user to be able to create a new todo.
+To do so, we need a form with an input for the user to type some text.
 When the user submits the form, we expect the new todo to be rendered.
 Let's take a look at the test:

 ```js
 test('creates a todo', () => {